-6 See U.S. Congress, Conference Committee, FY1994 Budget Resolution, conference report to accompany H.Con.Res.
+7 See U.S. Congress, Conference Committee, FY1994 Budget Resolution, conference report to accompany H.Con.Res.
 64, 103rd Cong., 1st sess., (Washington: GPO, 1993), p.
 47. The reconciliation bill enacted later that session, P.L.
 103-66 (the Omnibus Budget Reconciliation Act of 1993), was estimated at the time as reducing the deficit by about \$500 billion over FY1994-FY1998.

-7 The amendment was subject to a point of order under Section 306 of the CBA, which prohibits consideration of any measure within the jurisdiction of the Budget Committee unless it is reported by the Budget Committee, discharged from the committee, or is an amendment to such a measure.
+8 The amendment was subject to a point of order under Sec.
+306 of the CBA, which prohibits consideration of any measure within the jurisdiction of the Budget Committee unless it is reported by the Budget Committee, is discharged from the committee, or is an amendment to such a measure.
 A motion to waive the point of order requires a three-fifths vote in the Senate.
 A motion to waive the point of order raised against the amendment was rejected by a 49-49 vote.
 See Congressional Record, daily edition, vol. 148 (June 5, 2002), pp. S5004-S5015.

-also fell on a point of order.8 Another attempt was made on June 20, 2002, during consideration of S. 2514, the Defense Authorization Act for FY2003.
+of order.
+Another attempt was made on June 20, 2002, during consideration of S. 2514, the Defense Authorization Act for FY2003.
 Senator Feingold offered an amendment (S.Amdt.
 3915), which was modified by an amendment (S.Amdt.
-3916) offered by Senators Harry Reid and Kent Conrad, that also would have extended the expiration date of the Senate PAYGO rule, among other things, through FY2007.
-This amendment also fell on a point of order.9
+3916) offered by Senators Harry Reid and Kent Conrad, that also would have extended the expiration date of the Senate's PAYGO rule, among other things, through FY2007.
+This amendment also fell on a point of order.
+10